cg2021c/threejs-presentation-indomiegoreng/AreaLight/README.md

 #### Properties
-See the base Light class for common properties.

 **.intensity : Float**
 The light's intensity.
 Default is 1.
 In physically correct mode, intensity is the luminance (brightness) of the light measured in nits (cd/m^2).